h1v3r/Athena/README.md

 `sudo docker-compose up -d`

 to bring them up again.
-However you need to setup NiFi again.
+However, you need to setup NiFi again.

 ### Remove Athena
 First you want to stop the API.
 Simply click into the shell where you have started the API and press "Ctrl-C".